Files

 Deletes a file or directory recursively at a specified path.

-: The path to the file or directory (replaces "$" with the system path) (type: VAR).
+path: The path to the file or directory (replaces "$" with the system path) (type: VAR).

 This example deletes the file "/system/files/oldData.txt".